Itay2805/TomatOS/README.md

 TomatOS is a 64bit operating systems (currently just the kernel part of the os but still).

+The goal is to make TomatOS a quite modern hobby os in the sense that we are not going to support legacy hardware at all.

 ## Features

 * 64bit with all the basics (gdt, pmm, vmm...)